August 1, 2022 | Article | 5 min Business insights

 Uncertain Times Are Ahead—Prepare Now!

 Many businesses experienced challenges through the first half of 2022 and girded themselves accordingly.
 But while protecting your business from further inflation and rising rates is crucial, you must still capitalize on potential opportunities as the market fluctuates.
-Thankfully, you can lean on the expert knowledge of a reliable financial partner like Wisconsin Bank & Trust to guide you down the right path.
+Thankfully, you can lean on the expert knowledge of a reliable financial partner like Wisconsin Bank & Trust, a division of HTLF Bank to guide you down the right path.

 You may be wondering if now is the right time to lease or buy.
 How will rising rates affect your bottom line?
 Is it better to buy new or lease used equipment?
 These questions ultimately hinge on the type of property and equipment you need, your business goals, and your available capital.
-To answer these questions, get in touch with Wisconsin Bank & Trust to speak with a commercial banker to help you analyze your financial position today.
+To answer these questions, get in touch with Wisconsin Bank & Trust, a division of HTLF Bank to speak with a commercial banker to help you analyze your financial position today.